srcML/srcML/BUILD.md

     make install

  Client tests are enabled by default, while libsrcml and parser tests are disabled by default.
- These tests can be enabled/disabled via the cmake command, e.g.,
+ These tests can be enabled/disabled via the cmake command, e.g. with a parallel source directory,

     cmake -DBUILD_CLIENT_TESTS=OFF -DBUILD_LIBSRCML_TESTS=ON -DBUILD_PARSER_TESTS=ON ../srcML